AaronLieb/acmBall/docs/Button.md

 # Button

-`Button` is a rectangle that calls a function when anything presses and releases it.
+`Button` is a rectangle that calls a function when anything presses or releases it.

 ## Properties